-Assault and Injury Crimes in Minneapolis
+Assault and Injury Crimes

 These types of infractions are a combination of misdemeanors and felonies.
 However, regardless of the legal level, all of them have serious direct and collateral consequences.